chaoss/grimoirelab-sirmordred/README.md

 --panels: activate panels task

---cfg: path of the onfiguration file
+--cfg: path of the configuration file

 --backends: list of cfg sections where the active tasks will be executed